no-to-adhd/no-to-adhd.github.io/content/_index.md

 **Important Announcement: This site is still being updated daily.
 However, as part of a recent agreement, I am no longer posting my journals here on a daily basis.
-Instead, the journal entries will be kept private in the draft section of the site until a better time for their release(if you really need to checkout, checkout the draft section on the github repo or check out the commit history).**
+Instead, the journal entries will be kept private in the draft section of the site until a better time for their release (if you really need to check them out, see the draft section on the github repo or check out the commit history).
+Blogs are still being updated when the opportunity arise (i.e. when I get in the mood of writing).**

 ### Credit
 To see the brilliant theme I'm using, check out the [example